USS Texas (BB-35): Service history

 The battleship remained there until 6 September, when she returned to sea, joined the Atlantic Fleet, and settled into a schedule of normal fleet operations.
 In October, she returned to the Mexican coast.
 Later that month, Texas became station ship at Tuxpan, a duty that lasted until 4 November, when she steamed for Galveston, Texas.
 While at Galveston on 7 November, Texas Governor Oscar Colquitt presented the ship's silver service to Captain Grant.
 The Young Men's Business League of Waco, Texas, raised the $10,000 to purchase the silver.

 Texas sailed for Tampico on 14 November and thereafter to Veracruz, where she remained for a month.
 The ship left Mexico on 20 December and set a course for New York.
 The battleship entered New York Navy Yard on 28 December and remained there undergoing repairs until 16 February 1915.
 On 25 May, Texas, along with battleships South Carolina, Louisiana, and Michigan, rescued 230 passengers from the damaged Holland America Line passenger ship Ryndam, which had been rammed by Norwegian-flagged fruit steamer Joseph J. Cuneo.
 In gratitude, Holland America Line presented Texas with a model of a 17th-century warship, which is displayed with the wardroom silver as of 2014.
-In 1916, Texas became the first US battleship to mount anti-aircraft guns with the addition of two 3 in/50-caliber guns on platforms atop the boat cranes, and the first to control gunfire with directors and rangefinders, analog forerunners of today's computers.
+In 1916, Texas became the first U.S. battleship to mount anti-aircraft guns with the addition of two 3 in/50-caliber guns on platforms atop the boat cranes, and the first to control gunfire with directors and rangefinders, analog forerunners of today's computers.